magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/modify-site-footer/index.md

 title: Modify the Footer component
 ---

-One approach for customizing a storefront is by modifying its UI component.
+One way to customize a storefront is to modify its UI components.
 This tutorial provides the steps for modifying Venia's **Footer** component by adding a link to the existing content.

 By the end of this tutorial, you will know how to override different pieces of Venia to add your customizations.